athos/trenchman/README.md

 Copyright (c) 2021 Shogo Ohta

 Distributed under the MIT License.
-See LICENSE for more details.
+See LICENSE for details.